 Despite many years living in California we’d never ventured far on Highway 1 North of San Francisco.
-There are rumors of redwood trees and gorgeous coastline.
+Everybody has heard of the Highway 1 between San Francisco and Los Angeles (it’s a classic – you should do it!).
+But when you realise that Highway 1 doesn’t stop at San Francisco but keeps on going – don’t you want to know you can find along this stretch of Highway 1 North of SF?
+There are rumors of sandy beaches, redwood trees, and gorgeous coastline.
 And lots of wine.
 Hmmm, wine.

 “North.
 We’re going North.”